kene111/curacel_test/README.md

 Other Solutions to solving the imbalanced dataset:
 1) dropping the toyota models with cars lower than 100 images.
-2) Using GANs to generate more image data for the lower class.
+2) Using GANs to generate more image data for the lower classes.
 3)